 - If you have a cut piece from the previous row and it is longer than 12 inches long, you can use this piece to start the next row.
-Plan it so that you will have have at least 6 inches short joints stagger between the rows.
+Plan it so that you will have at least 6 inches short joints stagger between the rows.
 See 2a. - Begin installing the first plank in the second row.
 Use an angling technique, insert the tongue into the groove of the previous row, push gently, then lay the plank flat to lock the long edges together.
 Use tapping block if you see gap.
 See 2b and 2f. - Insert the tongue of the next plank into the groove about a few inches away from the previous plank.
 Slide the plank toward the first plank until the tongue and groove line up with each other.
-See 2c. - Fold down the plank.
-Lay the plank flat ensuring there is no gap on the long edge joints.
-See 2d - Lock the planks together by hand.
+See 2c. - Lock the planks together by hand.
 Press down on one end of the short joint and work toward the other end.
 Yous should sense or hear the locking insert snap into the space in between the planks short edges.
 See 2e. - If the long side joints are not locked properly, the plank will not lay compeltely flat on the subfloor and and a gap may appear.
 To solve this problem, use a tapping block to ensure the long side locked together securely.
-Make sure you follow tapping block manufacturer instruction to avoid damaging the planks edges.
+Make sure you follow tapping block manufacturer instructions to avoid damaging the plank's edge.
 See 2f. - Continue in the same way with the rest of the subsequent rows.

-- Continue in the same way until all the rows are installed, except the last row. - Ensure staggering the short end joints between rows at a minimum 6 inches. - Making sure there is expansion gaps between the walls and flooring parameters.
+- Continue in the same way until all the rows are installed, except the last row. - Ensure staggering the short end joints between rows at a minimum 6 inches. - Making sure there are expansion gaps between the walls and flooring parameters.
 Use spacers to maintain consistent expansion gaps as directed in Step 2.

-• When you come to the last row, or tight spaces, you will need to use the pull bar to to ensure the joints are securely locked in place.
+• When you come to the last row, or tight spaces, you will need to use the pull bar to ensure the joints are securely locked in place.